python/cpython/Doc/library/socket.rst

 .. function:: fromfd(fd, family, type, proto=0)

-   Duplicate the file descriptor *fd* (an integer as returned by a file object's :meth:`fileno` method) and build a socket object from the result.
+   Duplicate the file descriptor *fd* (an integer as returned by a file object's :meth:`~io.IOBase.fileno` method) and build a socket object from the result.
 Address family, socket type and protocol number are as for the :func:`.socket` function above.
 The file descriptor should refer to a socket, but this is not checked --- subsequent operations on the object may fail if the file descriptor is invalid.